UK Postage during the Christmas period

 First class post (small parcels) is usually next-day, but even under normal circumstances there are no guarantees.
 During the Christmas shopping period, some parcels will be delivered quickly, some will inexplicably take longer than usual, especially if the weather is bad.

 First class post is untracked and so when a parcel appears to be delayed, I usually give it a reasonable time before resending.
-(The parcel is always delayed, never lost, so I pay the return postage when the first one shows up too).
+(The parcel is always delayed, very rarely lost, so I pay the return postage when the first one shows up too).
 For me, that reasonable time is usually ten days, but during Christmas, especially bad weather, when delays are not so rare, I'll have to allow more.
 Three weeks is still less than the Post Office usually allow before considering the parcel lost.

 For first-class parcels, if you have ordered in the three weeks before Christmas then I will consider the parcel delayed rather than lost.
 I will offer to re-send using special delivery if you are prepared to cover the extra postage costs.